World's 50 best foods

 Pho is a noodle soup and a pillar of Vietnamese cooking.

 This oft-mispronounced national dish ("fuh" is correct) is just broth, fresh rice noodles, a few herbs and usually chicken or beef.
-But it's greater than the sum of its parts -- fragrant, tasty and balanced, the polar opposite of the moto rider who brought you to the little cafe where you find the best stuff.
+But it's greater than the sum of its parts -- fragrant, tasty and balanced.

 26. Fajitas, Mexico